 Clinical Experience Log sheets must be maintained accurately on a daily basis.
-Students will record, and email faculty or submit in Trajecsys online portal, the type of procedure, date and time the procedure was performed, if they assisted or performed the examination.
+Students will record or submit in Trajecsys online portal, the type of procedure, date and time the procedure was performed, if he/she assisted or performed the examination.
 Students must obtain initials of the qualified radiographer overseeing the exam for repeat images and exam verification or approval in Trajecsys online portal.